JamallM1/Code-201-Reading-notes/Class5notes.md

 - photos are best saved as jpegs
 - There are three ways to specify color in CSS RGB,HEX,and Color names
 - you can use pseudo-classes to change the style of an element whe a user hovers or clicks on text

+## Things I want to know
+- I want to know how to style my page to look more profesional
+- the industry standard on when it comes to choosing colors for websites